Audiology (top-up) BSc (Hons)

 Undergraduate Major Project

 You'll create a substantial piece of individual research and/or product development work, focused on a topic that interests you, and chosen from a variety of sources including research groups, previous/current work experience, your current employer, or a suggestion from your tutor.
 While undertaking your research you will identify problems and issues, conduct literature reviews, evaluate information, investigate and adopt suitable development methodologies, and determine solutions.
-Your major project will also give you the opportunity to develop hardware, software and/or media artefacts as appropriate, process data, critically appraise and present your finding using a variety of media.
+Your major project will also give you the opportunity to develop hardware, software and/or media artefacts as appropriate, process data, critically appraise and present your findings using a variety of media.
 Regular meetings with your project supervisor will ensure your project is closely monitored and steered in the right direction.

 Assessment